AyserJamshidi/ayserjamshidi/README.md

 ### Hi there, I'm Ayser

 ### I'm a Developer and a Senior CS Student at [Temple University][https://www.temple.edu/]!
-- I'm currently working on [OutOfStonk][[outofstonk_repo]: https://github.com/ayserjamshidi/OutOfStonk
+- I'm currently working on [OutOfStonk][outofstonk_repo].
-] - a program built on Java and PHP using frameworks like Selenium, BootStrap and more.
+- a program built on Java and PHP using frameworks like Selenium, BootStrap and more.
 - I'm currently learning... everything 🤣
 - 2022 Goals: Graduate with at least a 3.8 and to successfully publish OutOfStonk on all possible channels (Its own website, Discord, etc.).
 - Fun fact: I have the [world record score][https://www.3dmark.com/search#advanced?test=spy%20P&cpuId=2791&gpuId=1370&gpuCount=0&deviceType=ALL&storageModel=ALL&memoryChannels=0&country=&scoreType=overallScore&hofMode=false&showInvalidResults=false&freeParams=&minGpuCoreClock=&maxGpuCoreClock=&minGpuMemClock=&maxGpuMemClock=&minCpuClock=&maxCpuClock=] for 3DMark's TimeSpy for all systems that contain a 5900H processor and a 3070 mobile graphics chip.